As tax season approaches, many beginners (like yourself) may find themselves feeling overwhelmed by the complexities of filing taxes.

 Disclosure Statement: All data and information provided on this site is for informational purposes only.
 The Handy Tax Guy makes no absolute representation to the correctness, mistakes, omissions, delays, appropriateness, or legitimacy of any information on this site.

-(Original Article Date: February 4, 2019/Updated December 8, 2022)
+(Original Article Date: February 4, 2019/Updated On January 13, 2025)